-“You’re going to marry me, you know.”
-Tonks stated.
+“You’re going to marry me, you know,” Tonks stated.

 “How much have you been drinking?”
 Remus asked, laughing at what she had said.

 “I’m not sure if that counts as a marriage proposal.
-It sounds more like a threat to me.”
-Remus said, laughing again, wondering just how he was going to get out of this conversation, he had told her time and time again that nothing could happen between them as he wasn’t good enough for her, but yet she still seemed to be fighting for him.
-He wondered when she’d realise that was a mistake and give up on him; he wasn’t worth enough to be with someone as wonderful as her.
+It sounds more like a threat to me,” Remus said, laughing again, wondering just how he was going to get out of this conversation, he had told her time and time again that nothing could happen between them as he wasn’t good enough for her, but yet she still seemed to be fighting for him.
+He wondered when she’d realise that was a mistake and give up on him; he wasn’t worth enough to be with someone as wonderful as she was.
 She deserved so much better than him, no matter what anyone else had tried to tell him otherwise.

 “Either way you didn’t say no.”

 “I told you, Tonks.